gray rectangle with angle

 1099 long-haul drivers

-Owner-operators who contract with trucking companies are considered 1099s or contract drivers.
-On paper, they tend to make a lot more than company drivers, averaging more than $221,000 per year.
-But this doesn’t tell the whole story because 1099 drivers are responsible for their own expenses, from truck maintenance to insurance.
-They end up taking home around $80,000 or less after costs.
+Owner-operators who contract with trucking companies are considered “1099s” or contract drivers.
+On paper, they make a lot more than company drivers, averaging about $144,000 per year.
+But owner-operators are responsible for their own expenses, from truck maintenance to insurance, and those costs can take a big chunk of driver’s salary.

 Long-haul driver salaries vs. short-haul driver salaries: Which pays better?

-Long-haul trucking is generally defined as routes that cover more than 250 miles, but many truckers drive much more than that.
+Long-haul trucking is generally defined as routes that cover long distances (more than 250 miles), but many truckers drive much more than that.
 Short-haul trucking includes all routes of fewer than 250 miles.
 Short-haul drivers may drive regionally or locally.

 Long-haul drivers usually earn more than short-haul drivers, although some short-haul drivers, especially those who drive locally, are great at stacking loads.
-While each load may pay significantly less, those who can keep loads moving could actually earn more money.
+While each load may pay significantly less, regional drivers and local drivers who have a steady line of loads could earn as much as a long-haul truck driver.

 Some OTR truckers are salaried, meaning they make the same amount of money each week regardless of loads.
 But most of the time, long-haul truckers earn by the mile or get a percentage of the load.

-• Percentage of load.
+• By the load.
 Depending on your contract, your revenue cut on a particular load could vary from 25% to 85%.
-This can be a great way to make money on high-value shipments, but you might not even break even on a low-value load.
+This can be a great way to make money on high-value shipments, but you might not break even on a low-value load.

-• Mileage.
+• By the mile.
 Mileage pay is more predictable.
 Regardless of what the load is worth, you’ll make a set amount of money per mile.
 Of course, you’ll need to know exactly how the carrier calculates mileage to make sure you’re earning more than you’re spending per mile.

 How can long-haul trucker drivers increase their pay?